sinanugur/sinanugur/README.md

 ### Hello there 👋

-I am a researcher at Department of Pathology, Institute of Clinical Medicine, University of Oslo, Norway and working in the [Jahnsenlab](https://jahnsenlab.org/).
+I am a researcher at Department of Pathology, Institute of Clinical Medicine, University of Oslo, Norway and working in the [Jahnsen lab](https://jahnsenlab.org/).

 - 🔭 My research interests include spatial transcriptomics, single and bulk RNA sequencing, early detection of cancer, RNA biology of cancer and RNA-RNA interactions.